salihgueler/keyboard_puzzle_dartpad_workshop/step_03/instructions.md

 }
 ```

 Now let's wire them to the widget tree.
-For that purpose, we will be wrapping our main widget with `Shortcuts`.
-That widget will help us to build a communication between our keyboard and actions.
+For that purpose, you will be wrapping your main widget with `Shortcuts`.
+That widget will help us to build a communication between your keyboard and actions.

 ```dart
 class _LoginPageState extends State<LoginPage> {